nadiamoe/mastodon-api-proxy/README.md

 Run the container. `BACKEND_URL` is expected to point to the real mastodon URL. `DOMAIN` is the email domain used to form `fake_email`, in the form of `{acct}@{DOMAIN}`, where `acct` is the `acct` field returned by Mastodon.

+Optionally, `MIN_AGE` allows defining a minimum *account* age (time since the account was created, not the age of the person using the account).
+If defined, requests to `verify_credentials` for accounts below the minimum age will return `403 Forbidden`.

 ## Why?

 https://github.com/requarks/wiki/discussions/7037